nielsdoorn/nielsdoorn.github.io/_posts/2026-07-06-SUMMERSCHOOL.md

 ### Evaluation and Certificates
 This was the final day of the summer school!
 I've enjoyed it very much and I would highly recommend going there to anyone interessted.

+### Farewell party
+On a very nice location we celebrated our week together and sadly had to say goodbye!

 ## Day 7 (Saturday)
 Going back to The Netherlands by train.